ramzibou0735/aerial-autonomy-stack/README.md

 - **Deploy** in real drones based on NVIDIA Orin/ JetPack

-The stack is developed and tested using a Ubuntu 22.04 host (penultimate LTS, ESM 4/2032) with `nvidia-driver-570` (latest as of 6/2025) and Docker Engine v28 (latest stable release as of 6/2025) on an i9-13 with RTX3500 and on an i7-11 with RTX3060

 It leverages the following frameworks:
 - ROS2 Humble (LTS, EOL 5/2027)
 - Gazebo Sim Harmonic (LTS, EOL 9/2028)